DocketHire vs Answering Legal Pricing for Law Firms

 |---|---|---|

-| Busy-month invoice predictability | Can swing with call volume, transfer activity, after-hours usage, and add-on handling | More stable when the firm wants broader support bundled into one operating lane |
+| Busy-month invoice predictability | Can swing with call volume, transfer activity, after-hours usage, bilingual demand, and campaign spikes | More stable when the firm wants broader support bundled into one operating model |

-| Internal labor still required | Often still needs admins, attorneys, or intake staff to recover and progress leads | Designed to remove more of that follow-up and coordination burden from the firm |
+| Internal labor still required | Often still needs admins, attorneys, or intake staff to recover thin messages, chase leads, and clean up records | Designed to remove more of that follow-up and coordination burden from the firm |

-| Best buyer fit | Firms mainly solving missed-call coverage | Firms comparing cost against conversion lift and reduced owner coordination |
+| Best buyer fit | Firms mainly solving missed-call coverage and basic phone responsiveness | Firms comparing cost against conversion lift, reduced cleanup work, and broader legal support capacity |

 Verdict